Connect a network drive to the server

 ,<eth_name_2>

-— the names of the network interfaces on the ports on the network card that you specified in step 10.
+— the names of the network interfaces on the NIC ports that you specified in step 10.

 MultiPath-IO (MPIO) — Multi-path I/O to improve the fault tolerance of data transfer to a network disk.